Contributing to Apache Arrow¶

-Before you create a new bug entry, we recommend you first search among existing Arrow issues.
+Before you create a new issue, we recommend you first search among existing Arrow issues.

 When reporting a new issue, follow these conventions to help make sure the right people see it:

-Enter the component your issue pertains to (for example “Python” or “C++”).
+Use the Component field to indicate the area of the project that your issue pertains to (for example “Python” or “C++”).